This page is for characters that debuted in the novel Ender's Game.

 - Pet the Dog: Peter's an extremely nasty, mentally unbalanced genius, but he's not inhuman.
 At one point, unaware that Ender is only feigning sleep, he breaks down and confesses that he loves his brother.
 Later, he opens up a lot to Valentine... though even being emotionally vulnerable is part of his plan.

 - The Sociopath: A high-functioning one.
 During the opening, he demonstrates sadistic tendencies, a grandiose sense of self-worth, skill at manipulating people and his lack of empathy is a recurring theme.
-Even his taking up a more benevolent and likable online persona (Locke) and becoming a benevolent ruler of Earth as an adult could be a case of Pragmatic Villainy.
+Even his taking up a more benevolent and likable online persona (Locke) is intended to moderate his worst traits.
+Becoming a benevolent ruler of Earth just happens to be the convenient outcome.
 On their own, they may not make a sociopath, but the traits do appear to add up.

 - Too Spicy for Yog-Sothoth: Subverted.
 He's told that he can't go to battle school because he's too aggressive, but is later informed that this is nonsense: The more aggressive and ambitious battle school students are, the better they do.
 The actual problem is that he has no charisma, meaning soldiers will not follow him.
 He can only speak to peoples' logic, not their hearts.